pramodit/TicTacToe/README.md

 # TicTacToe
-Simulates TicTacToe game with Clean Architecture with RxJava, MVP and Dependency Injection via Dagger2
+Simulates TicTacToe game along with Clean Architecture guidelines by using RxJava, MVP and Dependency Injection via Dagger2